microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/flyout-component-windows.md

 |:--|:--|
 | number | No |

-### isLightDismissEnabled
+### `isLightDismissEnabled`

-Whether or not the flyout will close if the user clicks away from the popup.
+Whether or not the flyout will close if the user clicks away from the pop-up.

 Set to false if you want your flyout to be modal.